M1-CHPS/glhpc/docs/lab1.md

 #### a) Initialize a new git repository inside the lab1 folder.
 #### b) Run `git status`, then stage all files from `first_c_project` as well as `.gitignore` in git.
 #### c) Create a first commit with the message "My first commit"

+I recommend you use the command `git commit -m "<message>"` or git may open nano/vim for you to edit the commit message, which may be confusing.

 #### d) Ensure the commit worked:

 `git log` should display the previous commit, and `git status` should no longer display the content of `first_c_project`.
 Feel free to commit files from the previous exercises of the lab if you want.